German election: The postal vote and fraud claims | DW | 16.08.2021

 All eligible voters automatically receive election notifications by post several weeks before the election, telling them where to go to cast their ballot on election day.
 They need to take the notification along to the polling station, but they can also use it to ask for an absentee ballot to be sent to their home address.

-These can then be sent by post or handed in in person.
-All mail-in ballots are registered, making it impossible for any voter to vote by post and in-person as well.
-Unlike the US, German absentee ballots must actually arrive at the polling center before election day to be counted.
+These requests can then be sent by post or handed in in person.
+All mail-in ballots are registered, making it impossible for any voter to vote both by post and in-person.
+Unlike most of the US, German absentee ballots must actually arrive at the polling center before election day to be counted.
 Postal voting is especially popular in Germany's urban areas and in the West of the country.

-Checking the names of ballots against the registry and ensuring only one vote is cast per entry is the main part of Germany's effort to prevent election fraud.
-Measures used in the US, where there is no resident register, like signature verification or ballot paper evaluation, are not used.
+Checking the names of ballots against the registry and ensuring that only one vote is cast per entry is the main part of Germany's effort to prevent election fraud.
+Measures used in the US, where there is no resident register, such as signature verification and ballot paper evaluation, are not used.

 In Germany, mail-in votes are checked against the voter registry as they arrive and kept in a locked ballot box in a secure location until election day to prevent tampering.
 The ballot box for in-person votes is also locked and watched by at least three people from the electoral board to make sure no unauthorized ballots are added.
 When voting ends at 6 p.m., the ballot boxes are then opened in the presence of all members of the electoral committee and observers and counted.